 Carielle Joy Rio

 Psi Beta Chapter member Carielle Joy Rio’s journey in the field of nursing began early in her life.
-Her mother is a nurse, and Carielle was inspired by her mother’s calmness and judgement during times of sickness in her family.
+Her mother is a nurse, and Carielle was inspired by her mother’s calmness and judgment during times of sickness in her family.
 So, when it came time for Carielle to choose a major at university, the choice was easy.
 “I thought nursing would somehow allow me to take care of both myself and my parents; enabling me to make better health decisions for them as they grew older.”

 Carielle earned both her bachelor of science and her master’s in nursing from Central Philippine University and worked as a staff nurse at West Visayas State University Medical Center in the Philippines.
 She would go on to earn her PhD in nursing from Silliman University.
 It was during her time at Silliman that she was exposed to Sigma and a whole new world of experiences was opened to her.
 “It [Sigma] has given me access to great resources like the Virginia Henderson Repository, allowed me to connect and interact with other scholars and really learn from their works.”